heidi rew

 This is where I come in.
 Todd and the Sales Mastery team needed a live VO announcer to help tease upcoming sessions, shoutout brand sponsors, encourage participation and give other important details.
 The live VO announcements also gave a transition time between special guests and interviews.

-script for live announcer gigThey reached out for my avails.
+live-announcer-04They reached out for my avails.
 I honestly was a little shocked and wanted them to listen to my demos first to make sure they wanted my voice.
 I don’t have that attention-grabbing, announcer-type voice.
 Because this wasn’t going to be in a large crowded room but a screen in people’s homes/offices, it made more sense to have a voice that could connect rather than project.

 Getting the Job Done